Thaddis Bosley Jr.

 - Debut June 29, 1977

 - Born September 17, 1956 in Oceanside, CA USA

 - 3 Related Sites

 Thad Bosley had a 17-year career in organized baseball.
 He hit .272 in a major league career that spanned three decades.
-He was a very good pinch-hitter during his career, recording 80 hits in 290 at-bats (.276) with 8 home runs and 50 RBI.
+Thad was a very good pinch-hitter during his career, recording 80 hits in 290 at-bats (.276) with 8 home runs and 50 RBI.
 In 1976, he was the California League Most Valuable Player.

-Bosley hadn't planned on a baseball career as a youth.
+Bosley had not planned on a baseball career as a youth.
 He had considered being a writer, musician or inventor before settling on baseball, though he would revisit two of those other fields later in life.
-In high school, he played baseball against Lance Parrish.
+In high school, he played baseball against All-Star catcher Lance Parrish.

 In the Angels system